 Select several (or all) works in the

-export selected works (normalized) action and press on
+Export selected works JSON (normalized). action and press on

 The difference between these two formats is subtle and technical.
-Normalized data has less redundancy, but it is also more complicated to process.
+Normalized data has no redundancy, so the file is smaller, but it is also more complicated to process.

 If you ever choose to stop using Django Music Publisher and move on, there is no lock-in.
-While the JSON format might be confusing, there are free on-line tools that will convert JSON to just about any other format you need. https://json-csv.com/ is the first one Google just came up with.
+While these JSON formats might be confusing, there are free on-line tools that will convert JSON to just about any other format you need. https://json-csv.com/ is the first one Google came up with.